-This easy crochet beanie is designed to be simple enough that you can use the pattern to make your first ever hat.
-The design uses only two crochet stitches - the chain stitch (which is what every crocheter learns first) and the simple single crochet stitch.
+This design uses only two crochet stitches - the chain stitch (which is what every crocheter learns first) and the simple single crochet stitch.
 The stitches are worked in the round with a little bit of increasing to give you the shape of the hat, giving you a good opportunity to practice some of these basic techniques and hone your skills.

-The crochet beanie itself is a classic design that can be worked in a range of colors and sizes.
+The crochet beanie itself is a classic hat design that can be worked in a range of colors and sizes.
 You will be proud to wear your first crochet hat.
 Then you will want to make a bunch of them to gift to everyone you know!

 Crochet Skill Level

 - Crochet Hook: Start by trying a size K crochet hook, but adjust hook size if necessary to get the correct fit.
 The instructions below tell you what the measurements should be after the rounds to keep you on track.

 - Tapestry Needle: A tapestry needle is handy for weaving in ends when you are finished crocheting your beanie.